microsoft/typespec/docs/extending-typespec/create-decorators.md

 ### Reporting diagnostic on decorator or arguments

-Decorator context provide the `decoratorTarget` and `getArgumentTarget` helpers
+The decorator context provides the `decoratorTarget` and `getArgumentTarget` helpers.

 ```ts
 import type { DecoratorContext, Type } from "@typespec/compiler";